apache/kyuubi/docs/deployment/engine_on_yarn.md

 ### Requirements

-When you want to deploy Kyuubi's Hive SQL engines on YARN, you'd better have cognition upon the following things.
+To deploy Kyuubi's Hive SQL engines on YARN, you'd better have cognition upon the following things.

 - Knowing the basics about [Running Hive on YARN](https://cwiki.apache.org/confluence/display/Hive/GettingStarted)
 - A binary distribution of Hive